- Doctors & Departments

-In August 2008, the program was granted accredited status from the Commission on Dental Education (CODA) of the American Dental Association (ADA).
-The next accreditation is scheduled for November 2014.
+In December 2014, the program was reaccredited without reporting requirements after a site visit by the Commission on Dental Education (CODA) of the American Dental Association (ADA).
+The next accreditation will be in 2021.

-Our Dental Center staff, recognized as experts in pediatric dentistry, focuses on minimizing the emotional, physical and psychological barriers patients face when seeking routine oral healthcare services.
+Our Dental Center staff, recognized on all levels as experts in pediatric dentistry, focuses on minimizing the emotional, physical and psychological barriers patients face when seeking routine oral healthcare services.

 The Dental Center is an integral part of the ambulatory care service of the hospital.
-The modern resident clinic has 15 operatories, two of which are specifically designed for procedural sedation procedures.
-The operatories are embedded in a complete infrastructure that includes provider work areas, faculty stations, and an adjoining administrative suite.
-In the hospital’s Procedure Center, four outpatient (day surgery) operating room suites are available and fully equipped for surgical and oral rehabilitation procedures performed under general anesthesia.
+The modern resident clinic has 14 operatories.
+They are embedded in a complete infrastructure that includes provider work areas, faculty stations and an adjoining administrative suite.